zeon-studio-portal/mandaa-eumail/content/english/api/_index.md

 ---
-title: "API Docs"
+title: "API Documentation"
 meta_title: ""
-description: ""
+description: "Email Sender API, Allow a user to send an email and also Allow a user to pass authentication procedure and get JWT token"
 draft: false
 ---